The 5 Best Guitar Power Amps (2023)

 I really like the aesthetics of this power amp.
 With a single-knob design, you can connect this floor amp to a PA system, or run your modeling amp unit through it.
 It is compatible with various cabinets with impedances ranging from 4-16Ω (ohms).

 With 75 watts of power, the Hotone Loudster delivers high-quality tone with plenty of detail and bass, packed in a lightweight aluminum casing, powered by a DC power supply.
 All in all, if you want something that fits your pedalboard, has good audio delivery, and looks incredible, this power amp is worth considering.

 4. Seymour Duncan PowerStage 170

-The PowerStage 170 might be small in size but it is a really powerful unit which offers plenty of power for any type of performance.
-This is a perfect gig unit that can fit any pedalboard.
+The PowerStage 170 might be small in size but it is a really powerful unit that offers plenty of power for any audio setup and performance.
+This is a perfect gig unit that can fit any pedalboard setup.
 At the same time, 170 Watts of power is something that suits all kinds of venues, pretty much everything from 1×12 to 4×12 cabinets.

 5. Orange Pedal Baby 100

 The Orange Pedal Baby 100 may not be the smallest power amp pedal around but it is definitely compact enough to fit most pedalboard.
 Besides compact dimensions, it features a quite simplistic design, which includes a two-band EQ, so you can tweak the tone in any way you want.
 With full 100 Watts of clean power, it looks more than capable enough to deal with any venue.

 Besides plenty of power, the pedal is characterized by pretty impressive sound quality.
 Although a solid-state unit, it features a completely analog circuit and we are talking about an AB-class amp, which delivers the recognizable sound of Orange amplifiers.